vikram-s-narayan/smart-epic-app/README.md

-# Getting Started with Create React App

-A super simple version of a SMART on FHIR app that integrates with Epic.
+# A super simple version of a SMART on FHIR app that integrates with Epic.

 To try the app: